Julie Betu

 Julie Betu (25 August 1995 – disappeared on 2 July 2014) is a Congolese handball player, who played for Héritage Kinshasa and the DR Congo national team.

 On the night of 2 to 3 July 2014, Betu and two other juniors of Congolese handball team, Mirinelle Kele and Laetitia Mumbala disappeared from their hotel in Đurđevac, Croatia, during the 2014 Women's Junior World Handball Championship.
+The women's luggage, wallets and identification were found in their rooms.

 As of 2021, they have not yet been found.